BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Math.md

 &nbsp
 &nbsp;

+We can see that a rotation about B aligns edge AB and OB, about O aligns edge OB and OA and about A aligns OA and BA.

 We now consider obtaining the three vertices for the edge overlapping facets in more detail.
 We start with a rotation about B